Read the Illinois Human Rights Act Amendment (HB 3773) Regulation Guide

-How Early Testing Helped Mega HR Mitigate Potential AI Bias Before Product Release
+How Pre-Market Auditing Helped Mega HR Mitigate AI Bias Before Product Release

-How Early Testing Helped Mega HR Mitigate Potential AI Bias Before Product Release
+How Pre-Market Auditing Helped Mega HR Mitigate AI Bias Before Product Release

 Discover how Mega HR chose to stress-test their AI system at an important stage of product development.

-Mega HR chooses to undergo independent, ongoing bias testing under the Warden Assured methodology.
+Mega HR partnered with Warden to perform independent, ongoing bias testing under the Warden Assured methodology at a stage where most organizations are still refining features internally.

-During early development, Mega HR engaged in independent bias testing to evaluate the system for three reasons:
+Mega HR sought pre-market bias testing testing for three key reasons:

-2. Product integrity: Early testing ensures fairness is engineered into the system, rather than retrofitted later.
+• Maintain product integrity: early testing ensures fairness and transparency is engineered into the system, rather than retrofitted later.

-3. Enterprise readiness: Large employers increasingly expect documented evidence of bias evaluation before procurement.
+• Meet enterprise buyer expectations: employers are increasingly expecting documented evidence of bias evaluation before procurement.

 Rather than waiting for customer audits or regulatory scrutiny, Mega HR proactively sought Warden to test its system in a controlled, pre-release environment.

-Mega HR’s AI resume screening system was evaluated using Warden’s purpose-built test dataset.
+Mega HR’s AI screening product was evaluated using Warden’s purpose-built dataset.
 Multiple bias-detection techniques were applied to evaluate the system’s behavior on this dataset at the time of testing.

-The pre-launch testing evaluated whether the system’s outputs showed evidence for potential bias across across protected characteristics.
+The pre-launch testing evaluated whether the system’s outputs showed evidence for potential bias across protected characteristics, including sex and race/ethnicity.

 • Structured testing across multiple protected classes